Brunel Building W2, W3 and W4

 An advanced induction is available for students wishing to further their skills and gain access to machinery including the radial arm saw, panel saw, surface and thickness planers, wide belt sanders, wall saw, hand-held routers, table router, domino cutters and biscuit cutters.

 There are opportunities to work with wood and metal lathes as well as exploring the techniques of steam bending, laminating, veneering and vacuum forming.
-Brunel workshops also have facilities for working with plastics, acrylic, concrete, a range of different styrofoams, modeling boards and card.
+Brunel workshops also have facilities for working with plastics, acrylic, concrete, a range of different styrofoams, modelling boards and card.

 we stock a wide range of timber, including birch face, plywood,